WeirdFlexButOk7/Connect4/README.md

 ---

-## 🚀 Features

-- **Single Player Mode**: Challenge an AI powered by the Minimax Algorithm with Alpha-Beta Pruning and game-specific optimizations.
-- **Multiplayer Mode**: Play with a friend over the network using WebSockets.

----

 ## 🧠 Single Player Mode

 Play against an AI opponent that uses the **Minimax Algorithm** with **Alpha-Beta Pruning** for efficient decision-making.